 Master's Programme: Religious Roots of Europe (120 ECTS credits)

-About Religious Roots of Europe
+About the Master's Programme: Religious Roots of Europe

 Religious Roots of Europe (RRE) is a two-year Nordic Master’s programme offered by the Centre for Theology and Religious Studies at Lund University in cooperation with two other Nordic universities (Copenhagen and Oslo).
 The teachers in the programme are consequently prominent researchers and professors from all three universities.